 It’s the front, though, that has received the most attention where restyling is concerned.
 The centerpiece is the honeycomb grille, which strikes a far more impressive image than the horizontal grille of the previous generation.
 The headlamps are still angled, but it's a gentle angle that flows down the hood, bringing your eyes to the attention of the Honda emblem seated perfectly in the middle of the upper grille.

-The interior of the 2023 HR-V blends modern style with comfort and convenience.
+The interior of this new Honda vehicle blends modern style with comfort and convenience.
 An ergonomic, 3-spoke steering wheel greets you with all the conventional controls at your disposal, such as volume control, Bluetooth access, and cruise control functions.
 Behind the steering wheel is the 7'' Driver Interface System, where the speedometer and tachometer live, along with a mileage tracker, digital speed gauge, tire pressure warning light, etc. The HR-V can accommodate 5 passengers and has a 60/40 rear folding seat that offers a maximum cargo capacity of 55.1 cu.ft.

 Affordability is an important factor when looking into subcompact SUVs, as they are meant to compete with the affordable sedan market.
 Luckily, no trim level of the HR-V exceeds a price tag of $30,000.[a]
 However, despite the seemingly low price tag, there are noticeable upgrades to the interior and technologies with each upgraded trim level.